pennelise/POWER/README.md

 # POWER
-A Python toolbox for operational wind farm data.
+Program for Operational Wind Energy Resource: A Python toolbox for operational wind farm data.